bediger4000/cryptoquip-solver/README.md

 The ciphertext output shows you the clear-to-cipher letter correspondence, and helpfully puts in all possible "x=y" hints as comments.

+You can construct your own Cryptoquips, and have the fun of solving a puzzle that you already have an answer for.

 ### Find dictionary words by shape